-In Arkansas, Rotarians and Heifer USA teamed up after conducting a study that found considerable untapped demand for locally grown produce.
-According to Wes Ward, Arkansas’ secretary of agriculture, the state spends $7 billion a year on food, with about $6.3 billion of that coming from outside Arkansas, a state with the nation’s fourth highest poverty rate.
+Before teaming up with Rotary on the project, Heifer USA conducted a study that found considerable untapped demand for locally grown produce.
+The study calculated that Arkansas spends more than $7 billion a year on food, with about $6.3 billion of that coming from outside Arkansas.

-Heifer provides the farmers with training in sustainable practices and teaches its philosophy of accountability, sharing, passing on training, and self-reliance.
+Rotary members used their extensive contacts to find buyers for the CSA shares, and offered business and planning advice to the farmers.
+Heifer provided training in sustainable practices and taught its philosophy of accountability, sharing, passing on training, and self-reliance.

 Farming around the world